AnthonyByansi/Recess_Project_Template/README.md

 This project is licensed under the [MIT License](./LICENSE).
 Feel free to use and modify this template for your own recess projects.

 ---

-By following this template and using GitHub's collaborative features, we hope you have a productive and rewarding recess term, creating amazing projects with your fellow students!